AdobeDocs/analytics-platform.en/help/components/filters/filters-share.md

 exl-id: c8559c7b-f886-4046-9bd6-80778882afcc
 role: User
 ---
-# Share filters {#share}
+# Share filters

-In the [Filter manager](manage-filters.md), you can use share filters.
+In the [Filter manager](manage-filters.md), you can share filters.
 Depending on your permissions, you can share filters with your whole organization, groups, or individual users:

 * **Administrators**: Administrators can share filters with the whole organization, with groups within an organization, and with individual users.
 See the [Admin Console documentation](https://helpx.adobe.com/enterprise/using/manage-products.html) for more information.
 * **Non-administrators**: Non-administrators can only share the filters they have created and only with individual users. |